Peter Mayo: Career

 Mayo has published over 150 papers in refereed journals or as edited book chapters and has been serving as book series editor for Brill-de Gruyter, Bloomsbury Academic, and Palgrave-Macmillan.
-He is also one of the two founding editors for the refereed journal Postcolonial Directions in Education. which both edited for its first ten years, following which they let go to turn it into an institution not a fiefdom.
-He also serves on the editorial advisory boards of several international peer reviewed journals He is also the Editor of Convergence.
-An International Adult Education Journal which he resuscitated in 2022 at Volume 43.
-1, after its lengthy moratorium, as part of his work as UNESCO Chair in Global Adult Education.
+He is also one of the two founding editors for the refereed journal Postcolonial Directions in Education. which both edited for its first ten years.
+He is also the Editor of Convergence.
+An International Adult Education Journal which he resuscitated in 2022.